BerniceChua/phase-0/week-1/tracking-changes-reflection.md

+Using your command line, create a new file called tracking-changes-reflection.md in the week-1 directory.

 1. Open the file in sublime.
 Copy the following questions in it and answer them.
   - How does tracking and adding changes make developers' lives easier?